To all you new content managers reading this, let me start by saying, welcome aboard!

 If you’re doing your own editing, make sure you let the piece sit for a day or two before you go back to it.

 Then, read it closely.
 Read it out loud.
 Tinker, polish, adjust.
-Don’t rush through editing.
+Don’t rush through editing, especially if you've used AI to help you draft.
 You’re next going to share this with colleagues, so make sure you’ve done your work so they’re not finding too many typos.

 When your draft is fully edited and approved, you’re almost at the end.
 It’s now time to stage — that is, to put the text into your website’s blogging or publishing platform.